lhhiep2204/Locify/docs/Locify_Database_Schema.md

 ---

 ## Validation Notes
-This schema defines basic database constraints such as data types, `NOT NULL`, `UNIQUE`, maximum lengths, and foreign key relationships.
+This schema defines basic database constraints, including data types, `NOT NULL`, `UNIQUE`, maximum lengths, and foreign key relationships.
 Additional validation rules (e.g., email format, special characters in `name`, valid `sync_status` values) are enforced at the API layer and documented in the [API Documentation](../docs/Locify_API_Documentation.md).

+**Image Cleanup**:
+- During user deletion (via `DELETE /users/me`), the backend queries the `categories` table for `icon` URLs and the `locations` table for `image_urls` associated with the `user_id`.
+These images are deleted from Firebase Storage using the Firebase Admin SDK before removing database records.
+- The deletion process uses transactions in PostgreSQL to ensure data integrity, with image deletions from Firebase Storage performed first to prevent orphaned data.

 ---